The first Olympic Torch Relay test event in Tokyo for the Tokyo 2020 Olympic Games, centre stage is an Olympic Flame Lantern.

 Olympic Torch Relays and transporting the Olympic Flame and Holy Fire, Святой огонь, Sfânt foc

 We are the experts on transporting flames on aircraft.
-Our specially modified miners davy lamps have for 30 years carried the Olympic Flame and the Holy Fire (Святой огонь, Sfânt foc) on commercial and military aircraft.
+Our Olympic Flame Lamps have carried the Olympic Flame and the Holy Fire (Святой огонь, Sfânt foc) on commercial and military aircraft for over 30 years .

-The Olympic Flame is carried in our specially modified miner’s lamps on planes and when it is not being carried in the Olympic Torch.
+The Olympic Flame is carried in our Flame lanterns, developed from our miners lamps, on planes and when it is not being carried in the Olympic Torch.
 For each Games a fire is lit at Olympus near Athens and is then flown to the host country.